Jan-Majewski/Project_Portfolio/01_Web_scraping_Allegro_Moto/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Allegro is the leading online marketplace in Poland.
-The aim of the project is extracting key data from Allegro Automotive, which will be later used in analysis of car offer pricing.
+The aim of this project was to practice Web Scraping, EDA and simple regression models using real data.
+I chose car offers from Allegro (leading online marketplace in Poland), focusing on BMW out of personal interest.

+The project consists of 2 parts
-First notebook is focused on scraping Allegro pages with beautiful soup, understanding the html code and extracting desired data.
-After storing data it will be analyzed in following notebook.

-The aim of this notebook is to serve as a tutorial to data extraction from Allegro and can be easility used for any Automotive Allegro pages, just by changing link below.
-It can also be adjusted to any product category after edits to key parameter data described in 3.1
+* PART 1.
+Webscraping - notebook focused on scraping Allegro pages with beautiful soup, understanding the html code and extracting desired data.
+The aim of this notebook is to serve as a tutorial to data extraction from Allegro and can be easility used for any Automotive Allegro pages.

-In the second part of this project, my aim is to explore data scrapped from Allegro.
-The data consists of offers for BMW cars.
-After initial feature exploration, I have build a simple regression model, which allows to interpret key features effect on offer price.
+* PART 2.
+EDA and price benchmarking - exploring 2000 BMW car offers scrapped from Allegro.
+Initial feature exploration, analysing key depraciation drivers and transforming data is followed by building a simple regression model, which allows to interpret key features effect on offer price.
+Simple linear regression model on log price provides quite an accurate estimate of key features such as Age, Mileage and Engine Power on offer price.

-This notebook combines ETL, visualization and statistical approach to data exploration.
-All the steps conducted in this part can be used as a foundation for a more advanced Machine Learning project.